 The exemption requirements for a Rule 504 offering are even fewer and easier to meet.
 If you want to advertise to accredited and sophisticated investors, you can do it.
 Even better, you can get a federal exemption and be spared various filings or disclosure documentation.

-But here’s what you might not learn if you decide to forgo legal counsel from a syndication attorney.
+But here’s what you might not learn if you decide to forgo working with ppm lawyers such as a syndication attorney.

 Under Rule 504 of the SEC Regulation D, according to the amendment made on October 26, 2016, you’re not exempt from blue sky laws or state laws.
 Another thing you might not know is that this regulation puts a cap of $5 million on the amount of capital you can raise in any given 12 months period.